Ashaxer/MuskEmpire-PC-AutoBuy/README.md

 # Introducing project
-At first, this project enables launching MuskEmpire bot on PC Browser by making browser use a modified web-app using an extention called Resource Override
+At first, this project enables launching MuskEmpire bot (and all other TG-Webapps like HamsterKombat) on PC Browser by making browser use a modified web-app using an extention called Resource Override
 Second, using a sloppy python script I wrote, we manage to check for the best possible purchase with highest profit value available to you, then make the purchase and collect your money every 60 seconds.